OpenCilk/www.opencilk.org/src/doc/users-guide/getting-started.md

 ```

 To explicitly set the number of parallel Cilk workers for a program execution,
 set the `CILK_NWORKERS` environment variable.
-For example:
+For example, to execute `fib`
+using only 2 parallel cores:

 ```shell-session
 $ CILK_NWORKERS=2 ./fib 35